This page is under construction. Soon it will provide more information on the swinging factorial function.

 "\newcommand{\swing}[1]{\ensuremath{{{#1}\wr}}}".

-If you are forced to write with some medieval telegraph code use n$.
+If you are forced to write with some telegraph code use n$.

 Font designers might think of a sacred erected cobra dancing in front of a snake-charmer.
 The technical name of the symbol is 'wreath product', the conventional name is Naja.